FAR: Function-preserving Attention Replacement for IMC-friendly Inference: Introduction

+To further reduce the computational footprint for IMC deployment, we apply sparsity-inducing regularization~\cite{yang2020deephoyer} on the hidden dimensions of each LSTM head, enabling layer-adaptive compression that removes redundant recurrent channels while respecting LSTM gate coupling.
+This yields compact sequential modules whose capacity matches the functional complexity of each layer and better fits the limited array sizes and bandwidth of IMC hardware.

 We validate FAR on the DeiT~\cite{touvron2021deit} vision transformer family and show that it preserves the accuracy scaling behavior of attention-based models across model sizes.
-Notably, on smaller variants like DeiT-Tiny, FAR even slightly surpasses the original model, while maintaining comparable performance on DeiT-Small and DeiT-Base.
-FAR models distilled from pretrained ImageNet model also show good generalizability when finetuned to downstream classification tasks including CIFAR, Flowers, Cars, and iNaturalist, indicating that the learned sequence-to-sequence mappings remain effective across domains.
-Besides similar performance, FAR models match or reduce the model size compared with the original DeiT model and consistently lower FLOPs, leading to a lowered inference latency on CPUs with gains growing as sequence length increases, well-suited for deployment on resource-constrained hardware.
+FAR slightly improves performance on DeiT-Tiny and remains competitive on DeiT-Small and DeiT-Base, demonstrating that sequential substitutes can retain the representational behavior learned during large-scale pretraining even without all-pairs token interactions.
+FAR models also show good generalizability when finetuned to downstream classification tasks, indicating that the learned sequence-to-sequence mappings remain effective across domains.
+Beyond algorithmic quality, hardware-oriented ReRAM simulations show that FAR enables a sequential and weight-stationary execution pattern that substantially reduces memory traffic and improves inference latency on IMC accelerators.
+These results indicate that attention can be replaced end-to-end at inference time while maintaining practical accuracy, providing a viable and hardware-efficient alternative for deploying pretrained transformers on IMC-based systems.

-In summary, FAR provides a general architecture replacement framework to achieve efficient, attention-free inference of pretrained transformers, bridging structural replacement, localized distillation, and model compression under a unified method.